manager

 Notable models (not in current routing)

-These models are not yet accessible via supported agent CLIs but are worth monitoring for future routing additions:
+These models are not yet accessible via supported agent CLIs but are worth monitoring:

 Model Provider Strength Access

-Grok 4.20 xAI 4-agent council architecture; ForecastBench #2; 2M context xAI API only
+Grok 4.20 xAI 4-agent council; 2M context xAI API only

 Execution discipline

-• Do not rapidly switch or respawn sub-agents for the same task while one is actively running without errors.
+• The manager MUST NOT rapidly switch or respawn sub-agents for the same task while one is actively running without errors.

-• Status checks should prioritize non-blocking monitoring and user responsiveness, but must not be used as justification for premature agent replacement.
+• Status checks SHOULD prioritize non-blocking monitoring and user responsiveness.
+The manager MUST NOT use status checks as justification for premature agent replacement.

-• Always set mode: 'edit' when spawning implementation agents; default mode: 'plan' is read-only and wastes the agent call.
+• The manager MUST always set mode: 'edit' when spawning implementation agents.
+The default mode: 'plan' is read-only and wastes the agent call.

 Platform-specific workarounds

-• On platforms with policy-blocked file deletion commands (e.g., Codex on Windows), see the Codex-specific workarounds in the command-execution rules.
+• On platforms with policy-blocked file deletion commands (e.g., Codex on Windows), see the Codex-specific workarounds in the command-execution rule module.

-After addressing a GitHub notification (CI failure fixed, PR reviewed, issue resolved), mark it as done so the user's inbox stays clean.
+After addressing a GitHub notification (CI failure fixed, PR reviewed, issue resolved), the manager MUST mark it as done so the user's inbox stays clean.

-• Use DELETE /notifications/threads/{id} (HTTP 204) to mark notifications as done (removes from inbox / moves to Done tab).
+• The manager MUST use DELETE /notifications/threads/{id} (HTTP 204) to mark notifications as done (removes from inbox / moves to Done tab).

-• Do NOT use PATCH /notifications/threads/{id} (marks as read but leaves in inbox).
+• The manager MUST NOT use PATCH /notifications/threads/{id} (marks as read but leaves in inbox).

-• After processing notifications, bulk-delete any remaining read-but-not-done notifications with the same DELETE API.
+• After processing notifications, the manager MUST bulk-delete any remaining read-but-not-done notifications with the same DELETE API.

 thread-inbox tracks discussion context and decisions across sessions.
-Store .threads.jsonl in the workspace root (use --dir <workspace-root>).
+The manager MUST store .threads.jsonl in the workspace root by passing --dir <workspace-root>.

 Status model